-But not all public holiday is a holiday in Haryana in 2017.
+But not all public holiday is a holiday in Haryana in 2022.
 There are public holidays which will differ for every different time, excluding a few important holidays.
 Of all the public holidays there are three very important government holidays which are also called gazetted holidays.
 Those holidays are

 Republic Day (26 January)

-Independence Day (15 august)
+Independence Day (15 August)